-No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 60 The EAC Holder must, in collaboration with the First Nations Health Authority (FNHA), NHA and Aboriginal Groups, develop a Methylmercury Monitoring Plan.
-Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
-In 2019, BC Hydro engaged with the FNHA, Northern Health Authority and Indigenous groups in the initial discussions regarding the development of the Methylmercury Monitoring Plan (MMP).
-This engagement included the sharing of a methylmercury background document and discussions at a November 2019 environment forum.
+No. EAC Condition Implementation Status Compliance Status 2020 Description appropriate plans.
+Methylmercury EAC 60 The EAC Holder must, in collaboration with the First Nations Health Authority (FNHA), NHA and Aboriginal Groups, develop a Methylmercury Monitoring Plan.
+Ongoing In Compliance BC Hydro acknowledges and understands this condition.
+In 2020, BC Hydro engaged with the FNHA, Northern Health Authority and Indigenous groups in the initial discussions regarding the development of the Methylmercury Monitoring Plan (MMP).
+This engagement included the sharing of a methylmercury background documents and discussions at environment forums and Site C Methylmercury-subcommittee.
 Indigenous group and health authorities expressed interest in providing input on MMP study design during the MMP development, and expressed the importance of communications to support meaningful input by Indigenous groups.
 BC Hydro intends to implement the MMP during the river diversion stage of Project construction to collect additional baseline data prior to reservoir filling.
 Collaboration with the FHNA, NHA and Indigenous groups will be described in the draft and final MMP.
-EAC 60 The Methylmercury Monitoring Plan must include: Methods for collecting monitoring information must include: • Involving Aboriginal Groups and the FNHA in the design, implementation, management and interpretation and communication of results; Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
+EAC 60 The Methylmercury Monitoring Plan must include: Methods for collecting monitoring information must include: Involving Aboriginal Groups and the FNHA in the design, implementation, management and interpretation and communication of results; Planning Future Requirement BC Hydro acknowledges and understands this condition.

-No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 60 Use of information regarding consumption of fish by Aboriginal Groups known to consume fish in the methylmercury monitoring study if available, and non-aboriginal harvesters including: species and size of fish caught for consumption; o location where fish are caught for consumption; o consumption of fish by age group and gender; fish meal sizes by age group and gender; fish meal frequency; parts of fish consumed; fish preparation methods; and other relevant consumption information (e.g. events where consumption is higher over a short period of time such as a camping Status Initial Planning Status Future Requirement BC Hydro acknowledges and understands this condition.
-EAC 60 event); and • Use of baseline methylmercury levels in representative fish species consumed by Aboriginal Groups and non-aboriginal harvesters.
-Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
+No. EAC Condition Implementation Status Compliance Status 2020 Description Status Status EAC 60 Use of information regarding consumption of fish by Aboriginal Groups known to consume fish in the methylmercury monitoring study if available, and non-aboriginal harvesters including: species and size of fish caught for consumption; o location where fish are caught for consumption; o consumption of fish by age group and gender; fish meal sizes by age group and gender; parts of fish consumed; fish preparation methods; and other relevant consumption information (e.g. events where consumption is higher over a short period of time such as a camping event); and Planning Future Requirement BC Hydro acknowledges and understands this condition.
+EAC 60 Use of baseline methylmercury levels in representative fish species consumed by Aboriginal Groups and non-aboriginal harvesters.
+Planning Future Requirement BC Hydro acknowledges and understands this condition.
 EAC 60 Requirements for monitoring the trend and evolution of methylmercury concentrations in fish.
-Monitoring requirements must include the following: • proposed geographic extent; • proposed monitoring parameters; • proposed monitoring locations; and • proposed monitoring timelines and frequency.
-Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
-EAC 60 Measures to enable people to limit exposure to methylmercury to avoid risk to human Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
+Monitoring requirements must include the following: proposed geographic extent; proposed monitoring parameters; proposed monitoring locations; and proposed monitoring timelines and frequency.
+Planning Future Requirement BC Hydro acknowledges and understands this condition.
+EAC 60 Measures to enable people to limit exposure to methylmercury to avoid risk to human Planning Future Requirement BC Hydro acknowledges and understands this condition.